joshuasellers/Personal/README.md

 # Practice
 Practice coding projects.
 Use various languages and computer science concepts.
 ## Installation
-Clone the projects to run them
+Clone the projects to run them.
 ## Usage
 The projects are:
 - Music Project: Creates a music playlists from iTunes history data based on criteria input by the user.